arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/features.md

 <Feature title="Mini PCIe Connector" image="connection">

-  The Portenta X8 potentiates the possibility of adding mPCIe modules leveraging the available USB, I2C and SIM connectivities through this port.
+  The Portenta SOM potentiates the possibility of adding mPCIe modules leveraging the available USB, UART and SIM connectivities through this port.
 A perfect feature for cellular modules among others.

 </Feature>